Ten Times Two, Plus One: Revisiting the “Ten Essentials”

 How much gear is too much?
 How little is enough?
-When deciding what to take and what to leave behind, many paddlers find themselves mired in indecision.
-Luckily, help is at hand in the form of a celebrated list: the Ten Essentials.
-But unlike other celebrated decalogues, this list has evolved over the years.
-Moreover, each of us has her own ideas about what is really essential.
+The Ten Essentials have long been accepted as the most trustworthy guide.
+But the list has evolved over the years, and each of us has her own ideas about what’s really essential.
 Tamia is no exception.
 She has two lists, in fact — her Top Ten and her Second Eleven.
 And today she’s counting them down.

 by Tamia Nelson | November 7, 2017